 The ABO blood group system was discovered by Karl Landsteiner in 1900.
 46 years later (1946) the Blood Transfusion Service was formed.
 In 1996 the National Blood Service was formed to collect and provide blood supplies for all the hospitals in England and North Wales.
 We then merged with UK Transplant to create NHS Blood and Transplant.

-8, 000 units of blood are needed every day to meet hospital demand.
+8,000 units of blood are needed every day to meet hospital demand.
 Blood comes in four main types - O, A, B and AB.
 Group O is the most common which means it is in high demand.
 Blood can also be subdivided into its main components - red cells, white cells, platelets and plasma.
-Unfortunately red cells only have a shelf-life of 35 days, while platelets shelf life is even less, only seven days.
+Unfortunately red cells only have a shelf-life of 35 days, while platelets shelf life is even less, only five days.

 Almost anyone between the ages of 17 and 65 can become a new blood donor.
 And those who are regular donors can continue to donate as long as they are in good health.

 Last year we collected 2.1 million donations from about 1.6 million donors.
 Although that sounds a lot, it reflects only 4% of the population, giving two or three times a year.